HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 The details for these Task based transaction are described in detail the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.

-#### Provenance

-To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested using Task.
-To request the Provenance using Task either a FHIR RESTful query syntax or free text (i.e., "give me this data and its provenance") is used.
-Examples for requesting and receiving provenance using either method are provided below.
-Alternatively, When `Task.output` represents individual FHIR resource, the Data Receiver could query for Provenance when fetching the resource referenced in `Task.output` (see the Direct Query for [examples](http://build.fhir.org/ig/HL7/davinci-ecdx/branches/master/direct-query.html#example-transactions)).
-Typically, it is unnecessary to request external Provenance for FHIR Documents and other formats such as CCDA, because their contents implicitly or explicitly supply their provenance.

 #### Purpose of Use

 What is going to be done with the requested information is known as the  *Purpose of Use* for the requested data.
 It may be of interest to the source system, because privacy policies and consent directives may dictate the response to data requests.
 Purpose of Use for the requested data is communicated between the Payer and Provider using codes from the [CDex Purpose of Use Value Set] in `Task.input`.
 Examples using these codes are provided below.